 In its judgement in case No. 612/2012 from 24 April 2013, the Supreme Court of Iceland ruled that Valitor had not been authorised to rescind an agreement it had entered into with Datacell.
 In January 2015, Datacell and Sunshine Press Productions brought legal action against Valitor for compensatory damages amounting to approximately ISK 8.1 billion relating to Valitor's termination of Datacell's vendor agreement.
 Court-appointed evaluators were subsequently asked to assess the damage in question at the request of the plaintiffs.
 The court-appointed evaluators announced their conclusions in March 2016.
 Valitor disagreed with the assessment stated in the report and filed a motion to appoint three court evaluators to re-evaluate the plaintiffs' alleged losses.
 The District Court of Reykjanes granted this motion.
-The reassessment, which will examine particular aspects which have not yet been assessed.
-The District Court of Reykjanes has not ruled on this motion.
+The reassessment has been completed, but it will not be filed with the District Court.
+Recently Datacell and Sunshine Press Production claimed a freezing of Valitor's assets on the basis of the aforementioned claim of compensatory damages but the district magistrate declined the claim.
+Datacell and Sunshine Press Production has appealed the ruling to the Court of Appeal.